Kosode no te

 Appearance: Kosode no te appear in short sleeved kimonos formerly owned by prostitutes.
 This yōkai manifests as a pair of ghostly hands that emerge from the sleeves and assault welching clients—or whoever happens to be nearby.

-Origin: Kosode no te can occur for a number of reasons.
-One common origin is when a prostitute dies in vain, after working for many years to save up the money to buy her freedom.
-Upon death, such women usually had their clothes donated to a temple in exchange for a funeral and prayers.
-However, if the woman died still owed money from some of her clients, her spirit might reanimate her old clothing and head off in revenge.
-The newly formed kosode no te leaves the temple to find the prostitute’s customers and scare them into to paying the money owed.
+Origin: Kosode no te can occur for several reasons, but a common origin happens when a prostitute dies in vain after working for many years to save up the money to buy her freedom.
+Upon death, these women’s clothes were customarily donated to a temple in exchange for a funeral and prayers.
+However, if the woman died still owing money to the brothel keeper, her kimono might be sold for cash instead of being donated to a temple.
+Then, unable to properly pass on to the afterlife, her spirit might instead attach to her cherished clothing and haunt it.